Distant light

 These photographs were made while traveling—outside the patterns and places of home.
 I tend to notice more when I’m away: the angle of light in unfamiliar streets, the color of walls I don’t recognize, or small moments that feel quietly suspended.
 These aren’t pictures of travel, but moments within it—noticed, framed, and preserved.

-Distant light: Color
+Distant Light: Color

 Color often strikes me first when traveling—fresh combinations I wouldn’t think to notice at home.
 These images reflect what caught my eye in unfamiliar cities or landscapes: warmth, contrast, or surprising harmony in tones and textures.